STATS

 & THOUGHTS

 Step-by-step guides on statistical approaches, the papers published which led me to them, and other problems that made me angry.
+Oh, and maybe a photo or two.

 Rethinking “screen time”: How online play boosts students’ academic skills

-Public conversations about “screen time” in adolescence often start and end with worry that time online must be stealing attention from school.
-Our newly published paper asks a different question: What if some of that unstructured time on social media, video games, and general web browsing builds skills that help students do better in school?
+Conversations about adolescent “screen time” often start and end with worry: time online must be stealing attention from school.
+Our new study asks a different question: What if some of that unstructured time on social media, video games, and general web browsing builds skills that help students do better in school?

 Report: Gaps in students’ broadband and achievement across the pandemic